rjkviegas/skills-workshops/process_review/exercises/middle_letter/README.md

-# Get the Middle Character(s)
+# Get the Middle Letter(s)

 ## Requirements

-- The program runs in a repl like IRB or in the browser console
+- The program runs in a REPL like `irb` or in a browser console.

 - It's fine to use Ruby or JavaScript.

-- Your job is to return the middle character of a word.
-If the word's length is odd, return the middle character.
-If the word's length is even, return the middle 2 characters.
+- Your job is to return the middle letter of a word.
+If the word's length is odd, return the middle letter.
+If the word's length is even, return the middle 2 letters.

 #### Acceptance Criteria